dpploy/cortix/_sources/readme_converted.rst.txt

 Installing from source
 ----------------------

 #.
-Clone this repository to install the current version of Cortix in
+Clone this repository to install the latest version of Cortix
-   PyPI.

    ::

        git clone https://github.com/dpploy/cortix.git

 #.
-Install the required dependencies listed in requirements.txt
+Install the required dependencies listed in ``requirements.txt``

    ::